robertwayne/dpymenus/README.md

 btn4 = '\N{SNAKE}'  # unicode emoji as text
 btn5 = '\U00002714'  # unicode emoji codepoint :heavy_check_mark:
 ```

+### Event Callbacks
+By default, the base Menu object implements methods for all events except `on_next`, which should
+be handled by the user.
+However, all of these events can be overridden by passing in a method reference
+when you instantiate your menu.

+**Events**

+`on_next` -- Called when the menu instance calls `.next()`.

+`on_fail` -- Called when user input on a page is invalid.
+Only usable in TextMenus.

+`on_timeout` -- Called when a menu times out.
+You can set the `timeout` on menu instantiation.
+ Only usable in TextMenus or ButtonMenus.

+`on_cancel` -- Called when a menu is cancelled from user input.
+Only usable in TextMenus or ButtonMenus.

+See the `event_override_example.py` and `user_tips_example.py` files in the examples directory
+on how to use your own callbacks.

 ### Poll Utilities
 Polls are a fairly complex Menu type, which often require a lot of boiler-plate to be written. dpymenus provides